 - Official transcripts from each institution attended

-- Three letters of recommendation (or two if one is a committee letter)
+- Two letters of recommendation (or a committee/composite letter)

 Applications received by April 1 will be given priority consideration for Summer or Fall start.
 Applications received after this date will be accepted on a rolling basis per availability in the program.
 There is no deadline for priority applications to start in the spring semester.

-We require that you submit at least three letters of recommendation (or two if one is a committee letter).
+We require that you submit a minimum of two letters of recommendation (or a committee/composite letter), however, you can upload more than two letters for consideration.
 Official transcripts are required if you are officially offered admission to the program.
 Unofficial transcripts are sufficient for us to review your application and can be uploaded to your application or copies sent to email@example.com.

 We believe that students with a 3.4 GPA or better have the best chance to succeed in the program in improving their credentials for admission to medical school.
 However, we do not have specific cutoffs for MCAT or GPA.
 We, like most medical schools, review your application holistically.
 The admissions committee will look at your application to see if we feel that this program, with a combination of coursework, research/volunteer experiences, etc., can help you become a competitive applicant for medical school.